 Paraphrasing the other person’s position if you haven’t practiced this can feel weird at first.
 But it is AMAZING at how it helps reduce conflict.
 We all want to be understood.
 When we paraphrase it helps the other person in the conflict feel understood.
 If you don’t feel that the other person is understands you, ask that your position be paraphrased.

 Only once you both feel understood about why you had a conflict can you get to a reasonable compromise.
 Build it together.
 You will create a better agreement about how to avoid this conflict in the future.
+We outline how to make agreements and maintain them in our complete guidebook to sharing housing.

 Take these steps to cool down the temperature on any housemate issue.